jc3213/d2mods/README.md

     - `Holy Fire` fire damage damage has been significantly increased
         - Fire damage synergy from `Salvation` increased from 6% to **10%**
         - Fire synergy from `Resist Fire` increased from 18% to **21%**
+    - `Thorns` added extra `Attacker Takes Damage of` property when activated
     - `Holy Freeze` maximum aura cold damage has been doubled
     - `Holy Shock` maximum aura lightning damage has been doubled
     - `Sancturary` maximum aura magic damage has been doubled